7 Trends in Learning Technologies From #FocusOnLearn

 FEBRUARY 22, 2009

 Kramer This week’s “Roland’s Sunday Smart Trends focuses on Mobile augmented reality , a phenomenon in which “real and “virtual experiences merge.
 The practical application of mobile augmented reality is taking on many forms.
-Smart Mobs Zcape This week’s “Roland’s Sunday Smart Trends focuses on Mobile augmented reality, a phenomenon in which “real and “virtual experiences merge.
+Wikitude is an Android-based application which, based on your current GPS location and physical address, augments your physical experience with information drawn from an online database of over 350,000 points of interest.
 The practical application of mobile augmented reality is taking on many forms.
-Tags: Android future augmented Suggestions?
+Suggestions?

 Mobile phones as cultural resources for learning | Personalising Learning with the iPod Touch